Frankfurter Museumsgesellschaft

-The Frankfurter Museums-Gesellschaft is a cultural association in Frankfurt, Hesse, Germany, which is responsible for the Frankfurt museum concerts.
+The Frankfurter Museumsgesellschaft is a cultural association in Frankfurt, Hesse, Germany, which is responsible for the Frankfurt museum concerts.
 It manages the Frankfurter Opern- und Museumsorchester, which is both the municipal orchestra of Frankfurt and the orchestra of the Oper Frankfurt.
 Concerts take place in the Alte Oper concert hall.
 The orchestra is regarded as an important German symphony orchestra.

 The organisation was founded in 1808, called Museum and responsible initially for literature, arts and music in Frankfurt, and for the museums.

 Founding

 In 1808, Frankfurt citizens founded the Museum, a society for the "care of the muses" and the promotion of the fine arts: literature, arts and music.
 Among the founders were the librarian of the Prince-primate Karl Theodor Anton Maria von Dalberg, Nikolaus Vogt, the chief building officer Clemens Wenzeslaus Coudray and Baumeister Johann Friedrich Christian Hess.
 The statutes of the society limited the number of members to 150.
 Since its foundation, the society has also had symphonic music performed in its events known as the Großes Museum.
 For this purpose, the orchestra of the Frankfurt Comoedienhaus was engaged, the later opera orchestra.
 Frankfurt's musical life took a great upswing after the Napoleonic Wars.
 In 1817, Louis Spohr took over the direction of the orchestra, and in the same year the pastor and historian Anton Kirchner became chairman of the museum society.
 From 1821 to 1848 Carl Guhr conducted the orchestra.
 When he died in July of the revolutionary year 1848, the Museum Society decided to appoint its own director of the music class.
 This was the first time the municipal orchestra had two conductors: Kapellmeister of the theatre became Louis Schindelmeisser, while Franz Messer, who had been director of the Cäcilienchor Frankfurt since 1837, now also conducted the museum concerts.
 Until 1924, the municipal orchestra retained two artistic directors, one for the theatre and one for the concerts.